jayruffell/cancer-image-classification/===README===.txt

 # where i'm up to:
 - need to re-clone repo into ec2 machien and redownload data *but do into images/ subdir* then unzip.

+# also deleted ppk and pem files - resaved from Downloads but may not work anymore, in which case delete VM and start again :(